joselor/streamguard/README.md

 # 3. Build and start components (using Sprint 5 scripts)
 ./scripts/start-event-generator.sh    # Generates test events
 ./scripts/start-stream-processor.sh   # Processes events in C++
+                                       # Note: Will prompt to enable AI analysis (default: no)
 ./scripts/start-query-api.sh          # REST API for queries

 # 4. Verify system is working